Solvability and uniqueness criteria for generalized Sylvester-type equations: Introduction

 Several authors have given conditions of this kind: in Table~\ref{table:results}, we show an overview of these results.
 In this table we consider separately the cases where the coefficient matrices $A,B,C,D$ are square, and the more general case where they have arbitrary size (as long as the product is well-defined).
 This distinction fits with the historical flow of the problem, as can be seen in the table.
 Note that, in both \eqref{gensylv} and \eqref{eq:gensylvr}, if the coefficient matrices $A,B,C,D$ are square then the coefficient matrix $M$ of the associated linear system is square as well.
 However, there is a difference between \eqref{gensylv} and \eqref{eq:gensylvr} regarding this issue: whereas in \eqref{eq:gensylvr} it may happen that all $A,B,C,D$ are square but $A$ and $B$ have different size, in \eqref{gensylv} if all coefficient matrices are square, then they must all have the same size in order for the products to be well-defined.

 The solution of Equation~\eqref{eq:gensylvr}, allowing for rectangular coefficients, had been considered in \cite{mitra}, where an approach through the Kronecker canonical form of $A-\la C$ and $D-\la B$ was proposed.
-However, no explicit characterization for the uniqueness of solution was given in that reference.
+However, no explicit characterization of the uniqueness of solution was given in that reference.
 Also, \cite[Th.
 3.2]{kmnt14} presents a computation of the solution space of \eqref{eq:gensylvr} with $B=I$, depending on the Kronecker canonical form of $A-\la C$, but restricted to the case where this canonical form does not contain right singular blocks.
-A complete analysis of the solution space of Equation \eqref{eq:gensylvr} is given by Ko\v{s}ir in \cite{kosir-tech}; the same author gives an explicit answer to question~\textbf{SR} in~\cite{kosir}.
-Answers to~\textbf{OR} and~\textbf{UR} follow from Ko\v{s}ir's work, but they are not stated explicitly; for completeness, we formulate them in Section~\ref{sec:kosir_criteria}.
+In \cite{rozsa}, the author identifies the correct line of attack of the problem, while a complete analysis of the solution space of Equation \eqref{eq:gensylvr} is given by Ko\v{s}ir in \cite{kosir-tech}; the same author gives an explicit answer to question~\textbf{SR} in~\cite{kosir}.
+Answers to~\textbf{OR} and~\textbf{UR} follow from Ko\v{s}ir's work \cite{kosir-tech}, but they are not explicitly stated there; for completeness, we formulate them in Section~\ref{sec:kosir_criteria}.

-Instead, for the $\star$-Sylvester equation~\eqref{gensylv}, to the best of our knowledge, several problems are still open; i.e., only characterizations requiring vectorization and Kronecker products are known.
+Instead, for the $\star$-Sylvester equation~\eqref{gensylv}, to the best of our knowledge, several problems are still open; i.e., only characterizations based on vectorization and Kronecker products are known.
 The main goal of this paper is to give a solution to~\textbf{UR} in the most general case of rectangular coefficients: we give necessary and sufficient conditions for the unique solvability of~\eqref{gensylv} in terms of the pencil $\mathcal{Q}(\lambda)$ in~\eqref{pencil}.

 Our focus on question~\textbf{UR} is motivated by the fact that this is the only case where the operator $X\mapsto AXB+CX^\star D$ is invertible.
 Moreover, this is the only case where the solution of the equation is a well-posed problem, since the (unique) solution depends continuously on the (entries of the) coefficient matrices.
 This is no longer true in the remaining cases.